Notes on the Geography of Brazil: Brasilia

 See Montezuma, p.
 250.

-Lots of people use that bus station, but as Costa writes, none of the 26 plans submitted in the competition for the city's master plan "took into account what we call today--low income."
+Lots of people use the bus station, but as Costa writes, none of the 26 plans submitted in the competition for the city's master plan "took into account what we call today--low income."
 Neither did her father's.
 Such optimism!
 It makes Lyndon Johnson's War on Poverty seem timid.

 See Montezuma, p.
 248.